-Frozen Fountain ice skating rink at Tacoma's Point Ruston is a fun and festive holiday destination.
-The rink features plenty of live music and fun events throughout the skating season, which goes from November 14 until December 21, 2018.
-One of the perks of this rink is its location right in the heart of Point Ruston, so it's easy to make a day of skating, going to see a movie, and doing lunch, dinner, or a snack as well.
+The Frozen Fountain Ice Skating Rink at Tacoma's Point Ruston is a fun and festive holiday destination.
+This rink, which opens in the winter months, features plenty of live music and fun events throughout the skating season.
+One of the perks of the Frozen Fountain is its location right in the heart of Point Ruston, so it's easy to make a day of skating; going to see a movie; and doing lunch, dinner, or a drink as well.
 Skate rentals are available at the rink.

-Just to the south of Tacoma is Sprinker—a center that offers all kinds of sports courts, fields and areas, but also has a nationally recognized ice skating rink with an NFL regulation surface.
+Just to the south of Tacoma is Sprinker, a year-round athletic center that offers all kinds of spaces for different sports, including a nationally recognized ice skating rink with an NHL regulation surface.
 The rink offers lessons and team activities, but is also open to the public to come in and skate during public skate times.
-Discounts are available for seniors, kids, and other discounted events.
-Skate rentals are available if you don't have your own.
-During the holidays, there are special skate times and events so don't think that because this center isn't a seasonal pop-up that it doesn't still have a festive atmosphere.
+Discounts are available for seniors, kids, and other discounted events, and skate rentals are available if you don't have your own.
+During the holidays, there are special skate times and events, so don't think that because this center isn't a seasonal pop-up that it doesn't have a festive atmosphere.